jzhangc/git_agsb/README.md

 The program is based on selenium.
 See [here](https://pypi.org/project/selenium/) for details.

-NOTE: The following contains steps to install on Intel Mac running macOS 11.

 1. System requirement

     Anything Mac or Linux systems with an internet connection.